 - B.3.a.
-Engage in fraud prevention activities, including review of policies, procedures, and transactions, and providing training and education to BART staff. - B.3.b.
+Engage in fraud prevention activities, including reviewing policies, procedures, and transactions to identify internal control weaknesses that can lead to fraud, and providing recommendations to strengthen internal controls. - B.3.b.
 Select employees, within the budget approved for the OIG, to carry out the functions, duties, and responsibilities of the OIG.